ml-archive/nodes-php-push/README.md

-removeSound() : ProviderInterface; // Remove custom sound setIosContentAvailable(bool $iosContentAvailable) : ProviderInterface; // Should not go in notification center setAndroidData(array $androidData) : ProviderInterface; // Add more extra for android only, android can handle 8 times more data in push than iOS setAppGroup(string $appGroup) : ProviderInterface; // Change your default-app-group in run time.
+removeSound() : ProviderInterface; // Remove custom sound setIosContentAvailable(bool $iosContentAvailable) : ProviderInterface; // Should not go in notification center setAndroidData(array $androidData) : ProviderInterface; // Add more extra for android only, android can handle 8 times more data in push than iOS setAndroidDeliveryPriorityHigh() : ProviderInterface; // Make sure the Android device wakes up when push is recieved setAppGroup(string $appGroup) : ProviderInterface; // Change your default-app-group in run time.
 Handy for white labeling
 ```